psychemedia/sin-eater-resources/src/_sin_eater_story_macleod.md

 On the third day of the seventh month from that day, Aulay Macneill, coming into Balliemore of Iona from the west side of the island, said to old Ronald MacCormick, that was the father of his wife, that he had seen Neil Ross again, and that he was "absent" — for though he had spoken to him, Neil would not answer, but only gloomed at him from the wet weedy rock where he sat.

 The going back of the man had loosed every tongue that was in Iona.
 When, too, it was known that he was wrought in some terrible way, if not actually mad, the islanders whispered that it was because of the sins of Adam Blair.
-Seldom or never now did they speak of him by his name, but simply as "The Sin- Eater."
+Seldom or never now did they speak of him by his name, but simply as "The SinEater."
 The thing was not so rare as to cause this strangeness, nor did many (and perhaps none did) think that the sins of the dead ever might or could abide with the living who had merely done a good Christian charitable thing.
 But there was a reason.

 Not long after Neil Ross had come again to Iona, and had settled down in the ruined roofless house on the croft of Ballyrona, just like a fox or a wild-cat, as the saying was, he was given fishing-work to do by Aulay Macneill, who lived at Ard-an-teine, at the rocky north end of the *machar* or plain that is on the west Atlantic coast of the island.